aswathysree/AutomationSelenium/README.md

 Assignment for Ranstad
 Page Object model Test automation framework using Selenium with Java, TestNG and Maven-

-This is a sample project for ranstad tto list the job for consultant.
+This is a sample project for ranstad to list the job for consultant.
 TestNG is used as test framework.

 Dependency Java Maven